chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 MULAN
 No, it becomes your duty after sunset!

 They clean up the mess.

+IN A NEARBY TREE

-Mushu and Cri-Kee watch them closely, hidden in a tree.
+Mushu and Cri-Kee watch them closely, hidden.

 MUSHU
 It's working!

+BACK ON THE GROUND

 SHANG
 The runaway carriage was not my fault, and I'm sure it wasn't an accident.
 I'm an elite soldier — nothing gets past me.

 Without warning, Mulan crashes a bo staff down onto Shang from behind.

-Shang rolls out of the way, aghast.
+Shang senses her, and rolls out of the way, irritated.

 MULAN
-(smirking)
+(playfully)
 I got past you, didn't I?

 Mulan continues attacking, so Shang ditches the supplies and picks a bo staff of his own to spar.
+As they argue, they also get the physical upper-hand accordingly.

 SHANG
 Are you taking the mission seriously?